peteroupc/peteroupc.github.io/random.md

 -  Have I characterized the randomness needs of applications properly?
 -  Did I cover the vast majority of applications that require randomness?
+-  Are there existing programming language APIs or software libraries, not mentioned in this document, that already meet the requirements for unpredictable-random or statistical-random RNGs?
 -  Are there certain kinds of applications that require a different kind of RNG (unpredictable-random, statistical-random, seedable, etc.) than I recommended?
 - In a typical computer a consumer would have today:
     - How many random numbers per second would an unpredictable-random implementation generate?
 A statistical-random implementation?